BobbyT432/TempleQuest/README.md

 A stylized game based on an island in the midst of terror.

-Built in two weeks for our C/C++ Data Structures class, using SFML, (team of three).
+Built in two weeks for our end of the year project in a C/C++ Data Structures class, using SFML, (team of three).

 # NOTE